Grad students, you may get a better rate than a grad PLUS loan

 A cosigner is an adult with good credit, usually a parent, who shares responsibility with you for paying back the undergraduate student loan.

 Being a cosigner means you’re jointly and legally responsible for repaying the loan on time and in full.
-So if your student doesn’t make payments for any reason, you’ll be expected to make them.
-Missed or late payments can have a negative impact on your credit report as well as your student’s.
+So, if you can’t make payments for any reason, your cosigner is expected to make them.
+Missed or late payments can have a negative impact on your credit report as well as your cosigner’s.

 Which student loans are available for graduate students?